 Adding annotation in the sub-cluster dashboard is like in the Analysis dashboard.

-First, select a group of cells, then click on Create an annotation and define the Group name and Cluster name.
+First, select a group of cells, then click on Create an annotation and define the Group name and Cluster name, follow section 13_Add a annotation.

 Annotation created in Sub-cluster dashboard is treated equally to the one created in the main dashboard.
 Hence, you can view your sub-clusters in the main scatter plot or annotate sub-clusters in the different sub-clustering dashboard under the same group name.